jdoleary/Eden/tasks/CurrentTasks.md

 - Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts

 ## Enhancements
+- Optimize generating backlinks to work on multiple threads
+    - For the 4000 md file benchmark, generating backlinks takes a whole 7.7seconds and only runs on 1 core
 - For custom tags like "<AssumedAudience>", I think the best way to parse them is to look for html tags that match a custom formatter.
     - Otherwise it gets real messy parsing nested html tags.
 - Output an rss.xml feed